STAN Introduction

 • Simulated trajectory \(\neq\) true trajectory

-• Global step size \(>\) true posterior geometry resolution
+• Step size \(>\) true posterior geometry resolution

 • Hamiltonian departs from initial value